abhi3700/toe_contracts/toeridetaxi/README.md

 ```
 		+ cons: if accessed from CLI, then how to check if the ride_id is legit. bcoz the ride data is no more available in the contract table, but rather moved to storage DB.
+* Commuter shall always have 1 row in the table.
+Because, it can't book another ride until the rating_wait_time is over after finishing the current ride.
+* But driver can have many rides in 2 cases:
+	- pool ride
+	- the finished ride waiting for commuter to rate & then it will be erased.
+Or the time elapsed (since `addfareact` action) is >= rating_wait_time & then the ride gets deleted.